 Staring at a blank page waiting for words to come is one of the most grueling and disheartening experiences.
 It’s maddening.

 Of course, you already know that.
 You’re a writer.
 This is your job.
 The real question is—how do you overcome this mind-numbing roadblock and get productive?

-Over the last couple of weeks, I’ve finally started dipping my toes back into the pool of writing fiction.
+Over the last few weeks, I’ve finally started dipping my toes back into the pool of writing fiction.
 I’m finally developing a story idea into a real book after more than a year of “absent creativity”—and at last, I had a revelation: my creativity hadn’t really been gone; it had merely been asleep, recharging.

 When I was a teenager, my dream was to be a novelist.
 I would sit in my room at my desk for hours, plotting, writing, editing.
-The “life of a writer” consumed me.
+The “life of a writer”–or what I imagined it to be–consumed me.
 This was all I ever wanted: for it to be me, my characters, and my world.
 And of course, one day, a best-selling novel.
 But things didn’t quite work out that way.